Huron Heights, London, Ontario: Location

-The neighbourhood is bordered by Oxford Street to the south, Clarke Road to the east, the Thames River to the north, and Briarhill Avenue/Barker Street to the west.
-It is bordered by the residential neighbourhoods of Argyle, Carling, Stoneybrook, and Fanshawe, as well as the mainly industrial Airport neighbourhood.
+The neighbourhood is bordered by Oxford Street to the south, Clarke Road to the east, the Thames River to the north (though development is south of the pre-1993 city limit line), and Highbury Avenue to the west.
+It is bordered by the residential neighbourhoods of Argyle, London Junction, Carling, Merwin Heights, Ridgeview, Stoneybrook, and Fanshawe, as well as the mainly industrial Airport neighbourhood.